elenderg/PAL-1000/instruções de compilação.md

 `If the rider's source's first's target is noise, repeat.`

-That guy simply skips any "noise" in the source file.
+That guy simply skips any "_noise_" in the source file.
 When he's done, what's left of the rider's source will start with the next non-noise byte in the file, and the noise that was sucked up will be spanned by the rider's token.
 Noise is defined in the Noodle (not the compiler) like this:

 `To decide if a byte is noise:`